Omentir

 Instead of using web scrapers that can get your account banned, you should use official integrations or AI agents connected to your workspace.
 Omentir monitors discovery pathways securely and drafts outreach within daily safety quotas.

 Yes.
-Your message should reference the specific signal immediately, such as congratulating them on a new role or referencing their recent post, to build immediate relevance and trust.
+Your message should reference the specific signal immediately, such as congratulating them on a new role or referencing their recent post, so the note has a clear reason to exist.

 Focus on 2 or 3 high-impact signals first: target department hiring, job changes for your core buyer persona, and recent industry posts.